ghosthamlet/cwac-adapter/README.markdown

 Version
 -------
-This is version 0.2 of this module, meaning it is pretty darn new, but getting more exercise.
+This is version 0.3 of this module, meaning it is slowly climbing towards respectability.

 Demo
 ----